Mercedes B6 Service (What’s Included and Average Cost)

 When Should a B6 Service Be Done?

 Mercedes vehicles typically receive a B6 service around the 120k mile mark, which is generally in the sixth year of ownership.
-If the previous service (A6) was done on schedule, you’ll be needing to schedule service approximately one year after that.
+If the previous A6 service was completed on schedule, you’ll be needing to schedule service approximately one year after that.

 If you’re unsure about when your car needs maintenance, don’t worry.
 Your car will let you know.
 Expect to see a message like “B6 Service Due”, “Service B6 in 30 Days”, “Service B6 Overdue by 30 Days”, or “Service Code: B6” when it’s time.